Fugant1/Fugant1/README.md

 **👋 Hi!
 My name is Julio Fugati!**

 🙋‍♂️ **About me**
- I am a Data Science student at **University of São Paulo (USP)**, since I started the course, I have been passionate about machine learning and data prediction.
+ I am a Data Science student at **University of São Paulo (USP)**, Since I started the course, I have been passionate about machine learning and data prediction.
+ I am looking for opportunities in data science and software development.

 🍁 **Skills:**
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)